This remix of Ellen’s pathetic defense of George W. Bush is devastating

 At the time of this writing, primo coffee hours on October 10, it is the third day straight in which a person could tweet something like, “What’s a million or so casualties between friends?” to droves of followers who immediately understand.
 Such a tweet would be an unmistakable nod to comedian, daytime talk show host, and gay superhero Ellen DeGeneres, who is currently caught in a fraught cultural controversy of her own making—one that just got way worse.

 Had she simply left it at being photographed laughing with George W. Bush in a private box at a Cowboys game, the jokes and criticism would have tapered off quickly.
-Attention spans are even shorter these days than Ellen DeGeneres’s memory of what life was like in 2001-2008, and we would have all moved on to whatever Trump was doing (abandoning our allies for nefarious reasons) or perhaps a sordid scandal involving footballers’ wives.
+Attention spans are even shorter these days than Ellen DeGeneres’s memory of what life was like in 2001-2008, and we would have all moved on to whatever Trump was doing (abandoning our allies) or perhaps a sordid scandal involving footballers’ wives.
 Instead, DeGeneres of course taped an ill-advised monologue on her show, portraying her friendship with Bush as a schmaltzy example of partisan-transcending kindness.
 Since then, the controversy has only metastasized and even spawned sub-controversies of its own.
 While several celebrities have sided with the host in a seeming show of 1%-er solidarity, many other people (including noted celebrity Mark Ruffalo) are pointing out the wide gulf between Ellen’s call to kindness and the abject cruelty of the Iraq war.
 One person in particular, though, has been incredibly effective in pointing it out.

 Self-described “tech creative and former kid refugee” Rafael Shimunov edited the monologue, inserting horrific Iraq war images into the background as Ellen defends her friendship with the man responsible for them.
 Most striking, perhaps, is a moment in which Ellen’s outstretched arms sync up with an image projected behind her of an Abu Ghraib detainee being tortured.
 It’s a postmodern masterpiece that seems destined to follow DeGeneres for years to come.
 In an interview with Popula, Shimunov, who is also the one who proved that the White House doctored a video to claim that Jim Acosta assaulted an aide, explains that this syncing was a happy accident.
 “I was randomly putting images in,” he says.
 “And when I put that one in, that was the background while she was doing that pose, and I pushed it a little to the left, to the right, to make it match up, once I was hit with it.
 But it wasn’t like, a planned thing.”